spectral-compute/scale-docker/README.md

 ## Running images

 In order to share the host's GPU with the container, you must mount the `/dev/kfd` and `/dev/dri` directories.
 Using the docker CLI, this is done by adding `--device /dev/kfd --device /dev/dri`.
 The `--gpus` flag is insufficient for AMD cards.

+You will also need to indicate that you've read and accepted the SCALE EULA in order to use these images, which you can do by setting the `SCALE_LICENSE_ACCEPT` environment variable to 1.
+Using the docker CLI, this is done by adding `-e SCALE_LICENSE_ACCEPT=1`.